Accessibility Tools

 Celebrating 50 Years!

 In 2025, Utah Humanities is celebrating 50 years of public humanities programming that cultivates connections, deepens understanding, and explores the human experience.
 As part of our 50th Anniversary, we’re collecting 50 oral history interviews featuring board alumni, former staff members, grantees, community leaders, and program partners.
-We are also launching a public awareness campaign, “I am the Humanities,” that asks the question, “How have the humanities influenced your life?”
+We are also launching an ongoing story-gathering project, “I am the Humanities,” that asks the question, “How have the humanities influenced your life?”
 We’ll also gather our humanities community for a “family reunion” to celebrate the impactful work we have accomplished together over the last 50 years and look ahead to the next 50 years and beyond.

 We All "Do" The Humanities